thetestgame/pyraknet/README.md

 #### Requirements:
 * Python 3.6

-### Sample server setup
-Run python -m pyraknet or execute \_\_main\_\_.py to start a sample server that will send packets manually, from ./packets/

-To send something, place your packets in ./packets/<your subfolder> and enter the subfolder name in the command line.

-The server logs incoming and outgoing packets in ./logs/, if you get errors you might have to create the directory (and possibly subdirectories).

 ## License:
 PyRakNet is availabe under the  GPL v3 license.
 A copy of this license is available  in the ``LICENSE`` file found in this repository